Denis1gn/portfolio/Researches and presentations/README.md

 <p>- Software companies are more vulnerable to underpricing during IPO<p>
 <p>- Cascade of available information improves stock performance after IPO as it helps for unprofitable companies to keep the hype among investors and prevent stocks from plummeting<p>
 <p>- On average hype reaches peak on the third month after IPO, since most of the early investors have their shares locked for a period of 6 months after IPO.
 Investors tend to sell their stocks before early investors will start selling theirs<p>
-<p>- Did you know Snoop Dogg has own Venture Capital fund?
-His fund invests in technologies that are connected to cannabis market.
-From researches and lab equipment to delivery systems.<p>
-<p>- Interesting to know, that different strays of cannabis have different terpents since plant grows around the globe and managed to borrow qualities of other plants.
-You can find cannabis with peach terpents or coniferous terpenes.
-Different terpens are also associated with different medical effect.<p>
-<p>- Canada was one of the first countries who allowed usage of cannabis enriched oil in food industry<p>

 ## Other project I have yet to upload (NDA):
 <p>- Did you know that 40% of all corn produced in USA is used for production of ethanol ?<p>